annotation/text-fabric/tf/docs/about/annotateBrowser.md

 and each entity has quite a bit of surface forms.
 Then the work load may not feel doable any more.

-For that purpose, there is also a *power* annotate mode, where you run the annotator tool in a Jupyter Notebook, driven by a spreadsheet with names and surface forms.
+For that purpose, there is also a way of annotating-by-programming, where you run the annotator tool in a Jupyter Notebook, driven by a spreadsheet with names and surface forms.

-See `tf.browser.ner.power`.
+See `tf.browser.ner.ner`.

 You can then still use this tool after the fact to check the entity assignments and make fine-tuning corrections.